 3. Beta plus (β+) decay aka positron emission

 This occurs in the nuclides in area A (red) of the decay model graph that have too few neutrons.
 The extra proton decays into a neutron (which is retained in the nucleus), a positron (β+ or e) and an electron neutrino (ve).
-This form of radioactivity with the production of a positron is important in PET imaging.
+A neutron is gained and a proton is lost meaning the mass number remains equal but the atomic number decreases by 1.
+This form of radioactivity, with the production of a positron, is important in PET imaging.

 p → n + β+/e + ve